goodcodedev/descr/README.md

     ident: &'a str
 }
 ```
-Another struct could have this as a member with this addition:
+Another struct could have this as a member:
 ```
 Container(ident COLON AstName)